PyMamba/mamba-framework/docs/development/model.rst

     >>> steven.id = AutoReload
     print(steven.id)
-    4

 Steven has been autoflushed into the database.
 This is useful to making objects automatically flushed if neccesary.

-You cal also assign what in the |storm| project they call a "*lazy expression*" to any attribute.
+You can also assign what in the |storm| project they call a "*lazy expression*" to any attribute.
 The expressions are flushed to the database when the attribute  is accessed or when the object is flushed to the database.

 .. sourcecode:: python